aiyengar2/k8s-docs/docs/provisioning/provisioning.md

 On seeing the `RKEBootstrap` CR per machine, the `rke-bootstrap` controller that is tied to a `RegisterRKEBootstrapGeneratingHandler` call (currently under `pkg/controllers/provisioningv2/rke2/bootstrap`) will be triggered.

 This will create all the child Secrets and RBAC resources of the `RKEBootstrap` CR that are outlined in [the walkthrough](./walkthrough.md) **per `Machine`**, including:
-- The `bootstrap` Secret, which contains the script necessary to install `rancher/system-agent` onto the node.
+- The `bootstrap` Secret, which will be created with the `cloud-init` script necessary to install `rancher/system-agent` onto the node.
 This secret is ephemeral and will be deleted once the `Machine` is provisioned
+- The `machine-plan`, which will initially contain nothing within it

+### Stage 5: RKE2 Planner fills in `machine-plan` Secret

+Once the `machine-plan` Secret has been created, the RKE2 Planner controllers will start to reconcile against the Secret.

+#### `plansecret` Controller

+On seeing the `machine-plan` Secret, the `plansecret` controller will convert the Secret into a `*plan.Node`

+#### `machinedrain` Controller

-- The `machine-plan`, which contains the expected plan (configuration) for `rancher/system-agent` process running on each machine.
+contains the expected plan (configuration) for `rancher/system-agent` process running on each machine.
 This secret will always exist for every `Machine` managed by your management cluster, is kept up-to-date by Rancher controllers watching the `RKEControlPlane` CR for the cluster, and is constantly watched by the `rancher/system-agent` running on the Node

-### Stage 5: RKE2 Planner fills in `machine-plan` Secret

 ### Stage 6: Rancher Infrastructure Provider provisions and bootstraps machines